google/sbom-conformance/README.md

 This is a top-level check that passes if the [SPDX Version](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#61-spdx-version-field) is present and conforms to `SPDX-M.N`.

+#### Creator

+This is a top-level check that passes if the [Creator](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#68-creator-field) contains more than one entry, and if each entry is formatted correctly.

 #### Other License Information

 This is a top-level check that passes if, for each entry in the [Other Licensing Information ](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/) section, all of the following are true: